Willdan Group Inc. (WLDN)

 Currently, Willdan stock doesn't match any of these trading strategies, so our recommendation is not to buy now.
 This doesn't mean WLDN will slide in coming sessions, or it will not rise higher.
 Simply, it doesn't match our recommended trading systems

 Knowing when to sell a stock is even more difficult than knowing when to buy it.
 Trading strategies let us to avoid impulsive decisions based on our moods or the buzz that surrounds the market.
 Our trading system selects very simple setups to guide us on when is the best moment to sell a stock.
 Be aware that these setups should not be used for shorting Willdan stock

 As a golden rule, you must never mantain a trading operation that generates losses greater than those expected by the time of the buy.
 The moment to sell your stock always has to be ruled by the stop-loss (automatic or manual)

 Currently, Willdan stock doesn't match any of our preferred sell setups, so if you hold Willdan shares and your operation is in profit probably is not time to sell now

 Brokerage firms and financial institutions post stock ratings based on their views of the market and the fundamental and technical situation of the analyzed stock.
 Unfortunately, the accuracy of these predictions is not very high, and certainly not a direct buy or sell signal

-In the previous month we couldn't find any rating for Willdan
+In the previous 30 days we couldn't find any rating for Willdan

 The current resistances are:

-The current support levels are:
+The current supports are: